 Get a bird’s eye view of the beautiful fall colours by flying over the Ottawa region.
-The more adventurous can feel the crisp fall air on their face during an open cockpit vintage biplane flight with Ottawa Biplane Adventures.
+The more adventurous can feel the crisp fall air on their face during an open cockpit vintage biplane flight with Ottawa Aviation Adventures (formerly Ottawa Biplane Adventures).
 Two passengers at a time can ride in the authentic WWII-era biplane.
 The less adventurous (including younger children) can take a family flight in the company’s three-passenger Cessna plane.

 If comfort is the priority, you might prefer to ride in a bubble canopy helicopter with Héli-Tremblant Helicopter Tours.
 The large wraparound windows shield you from the wind and provide unparalleled views of the land around and below you.
 A great option to take panoramic photos!
 Helicopters fit up to three passengers.

 Both companies usually operate out of the Canada Aviation and Space Museum and both offer flights of varying lengths with fall views of Parliament Hill, the Ottawa River and Gatineau Park.

 Canada’s highest bungee jump